ZackyMrf/euclid/readme.md

 ## Prerequisites

 - Node.js v14 or higher
-- An Ethereum wallet with Arbitrum Sepolia ETH
+- One or more Ethereum wallets with Arbitrum Sepolia ETH
 - (Optional) Proxy list for avoiding rate limits

 ## Installation